Jarren Duran Player Props: Red Sox vs. Athletics

 Jarren Duran At The Plate

-- Duran is batting .318 with 28 doubles, two triples, five home runs and 18 walks.
+- Duran is hitting .317 with 29 doubles, two triples, five home runs and 19 walks.

-- Duran has reached base via a hit in 46 games this season (of 72 played), and had multiple hits in 22 of those games.
+- Duran has reached base via a hit in 47 games this year (of 73 played), and had multiple hits in 22 of those games.

-- Duran has had at least one RBI in 30.6% of his games this year (22 of 72), with more than one RBI seven times (9.7%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 30.1% of his games this year, Duran has had at least one RBI.
+He's picked up more than one in 9.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.